umbraco/UmbracoDocs/10/umbraco-cms/tutorials/add-google-authentication.md

 The **Client Id** and **Client Secret** can always be accessed from the **Credentials** tab in the **APIs & Services** menu.
 {% endhint %}

-## 2. Integrating Google Auth in Visual Studio
+## 2. Integrating Google Auth in your project

 Once the Google API is set up it is time to install the Google Auth provider on the Umbraco project.